Amazon SEO: The Quick and Dirty Guide to What’s Working Now

 It also has keyword suggestion tool called Deepwords that can give you stats on the estimated monthly search volume for specific keywords and their categories, which is useful for gauging the popularity of keywords.

 MerchantWords is another keyword research tool that boasts a database of hundreds of millions of keywords.
 It can help you uncover highly specific keyword phrases that can boost product visibility and drive sales.
 It’s a good tool, but it’s not as accurate as Keyword Scout (see the comparison here) and it can’t provide you with bid estimates for PPC campaigns.

 Where to Place Keywords

-Where you place your keywords matters.
-Remember to avoid repeating the same keywords in your title, bullet points, and description.
-Keyword stuffing is also not recommended.
-Try to make your content sound as natural as possible.
+With Amazon SEO, where you place your keywords matters but keyword stuffing is not recommended.
+Avoid repeating the same keywords in your title, bullet points, and description and try to make your content sound as natural as possible.
 Below is a guide for where you should place your keywords.

 Amazon has a set of guidelines for coming up with good product titles.
 The title should contain: